FransFaase/IParse/README.md

 clang++ -fno-operator-names all_IParse.cpp -o IParse
 ```

-On Windows use A Visual C++ 2008 Express Edition with
+On Windows use Visual C++ 2008 Express Edition with
 IParse.sln file.

 Testing